Visit the North Highland Community Museum & Culture Centre

 If you are coming by air, commercial airline service takes you to Halifax or Sydney.
 From Sydney airport, travel time to Cape North is also about 3 hours.
 A number of fine Bed and Breakfasts are located in our area, as are restaurants, several markets, gasoline service stations, etc., which offer all the comforts and conveniences of home — and perhaps even some extra ones!

 For things to do, once you have scoured the Museum, there’s exploring Cape Breton Highlands National Park, swimming, gift shopping, whale watching, weather watching, golf, nature study, biking, hiking, kayaking, concerts, ceilidhs — Celtic, Acadian and others — , lobster and crab fests, and gawking at the scenery.

-Admission to the Museum is $2 per person or $5 per family.
+Admission is free.
 Donations are gratefully accepted.
 Click here to donate.

 Yes — prevailing winds in Cape Breton come from the southwest in summer.
 Sailors working their way northward along Cape Breton’s shore often enjoy tail winds, and progress of course is faster, similar to biking downhill on land.
 As a result, places to the north are called “down north.”
 Likewise, folks traveling southward, from Cape North to Sydney for example, say they’re going up to Sydney.